betsystade/betsystade.github.io/index.md

 ## about

 How can artificial intelligence and large language models help more people get science-backed treatments for mental disorders?
 How do psychological processes like depression and anxiety show up in human language?
-What is the underlying structure of psychopathology?
-I use computational linguistics and machine learning to address these questions.
+I use large language models, computational linguistics and machine learning to address these questions.

 I am a postdoctoral researcher at the Stanford [Institute for Human-Centered AI](https://hai.stanford.edu/) working in the [Computational Psychology and Well-Being](https://cpwb.stanford.edu/) and [Fidelity, Adaptation, Sustainability, and Training](https://med.stanford.edu/fastlab.html) labs.
 I did my PhD in Psychology at the University of Pennsylvania in the [Boundaries of Anxiety and Depression lab](https://web.sas.upenn.edu/ruscio-lab/).
 I'm part of the [World Well-Being Project](https://www.wwbp.org/).
 My research has been supported by the [National Science Foundation](https://www.nsfgrfp.org/).

-I use [evidence-based therapies](https://div12.org/treatments/), including CBT for depression and insomnia, exposure therapy for the anxiety disorders, and cognitive processing therapy and prolonged exposure for PTSD.
+I am trained in [evidence-based therapies](https://div12.org/treatments/), including CBT for depression and insomnia, exposure therapy for the anxiety disorders, exposure and response prevention for OCD, and cognitive processing therapy and prolonged exposure for PTSD.

 <!---
 # <a href="assets/EStade_CV.pdf" target="_blank">My CV</a>